 To give financial expression to the Law School’s commitment to a full range of career opportunities, Yale established the Career Options Assistance Program (COAP) in 1989 to provide substantial post-graduation assistance with educational loan repayment for graduates who choose lower paying positions.

-Since its inception, more than 1,500 Yale Law School graduates have participated in COAP and received over $54 million in benefits.
-In 2019 alone, COAP disbursed $5.5 million in benefits to over 400 graduates.
+Since its inception, more than 2,000 Yale Law School graduates have participated in COAP and received over $58 million in benefits.
 COAP remains the most generous loan repayment program available to law school students and the example after which many other programs are modeled.